St Mirren sell Brophy to County and sign Nahmani

 St Mirren have sold Eamonn Brophy to Ross County "for a six-figure" fee while bringing in fellow forward Stav Nahmani from Maccabi Haifa on loan.

-The 27-year-old Brophy had spent the second half of last season on loan to the Dingwall club after falling out of favour under Stephen Robinson.
+Brophy, 27, had spent the second half of last season on loan to the Dingwall club after falling out of favour under Stephen Robinson.

 St Mirren have the option of making Nahmani a permanent signing at the end of the 20-year-old Israeli's stay.